-Requests for admission outside the child's expected yeargroup must be made to the Headteacher as far as possible before the autumn closing date for normal applications.
+Requests for admission outside the child's expected year group must be made to the Headteacher as far as possible before the autumn closing date for normal applications.
 There is no requirement to provide evidence, but evidence provided may support a decision.
 Any evidence must be specific to the child in question.
 Parents should complete a normal application in addition, in case their request is declined.
 If the request for admission outside expected year is agreed, a paper CAF must be submitted to the LA with copies of the written agreement from the school.

-Statements of Special Educational Needs and Education, Health and Care Plans
+Education, Health and Care Plans

-Before the application of the oversubscription criteria, children with a Statement of Special Educational Needs or an Education, Health and Care Plan which names Bennett will be admitted.
+Before the application of the oversubscription criteria, children with a Education Health and Care Plan which names Bennett will be admitted.
 As a result of this the published admissions number will be reduced accordingly.

-Admissions Policy for the Sixth Form For entry in September 2019
+Admissions Policy for the Sixth Form For entry in September 2022